AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 # Content Hub in Content Marketplace

-`Content Hub allows Administrators and Subject Matter Experts (SMEs) to shortlist required playlists from learner app.
-Once shortlisted, Admins can download the Purchase Request Form and share it with the Adobe Sales agent.`
+Content Hub allows Administrators and Subject Matter Experts (SMEs) to shortlist required playlists&nbsp;from learner app.&nbsp;Once shortlisted, Admins can download the Purchase Request Form and share it with the Adobe Sales agent.

 An Admin can invite SMEs to shortlist the playlist which they are interested in.&nbsp;